 Find out how to run a disk check on Windows 10 and older versions of Windows

-It can also be used to search and detect every sector on a disk volume for signs of corruption, with issues taking the form of soft or hard ‘bad’ sectors arising.
-The latter comes about when an error occurs when the disk write process is interrupted, while har bad sectors might come as a result of physical damage to the disk.
-The Chkdsk system tool aims to fix these problems by repairing the soft bad sectors and ensuring the hard bad sectors are no longer used.
+This can also be used to scan for all sectors on a disk volume for signs of corruption, with issues taking the form of soft or hard ‘bad’ sectors.
+Soft bad sectors arise when there’s an error in the way the disk write process is interpreted, while hard bad sectors might be caused by physical damage to a disk.
+Chkdsk aims to mitigate these problems by repairing any soft bad sectors and flagging the hard bad sectors and making sure these aren’t being used.

 Chkdsk for Windows

 Chkdsk can also be run using Command Prompt, if running it from the operating system is not feasible.
 You can either use Recovery Mode, or the original installation medium to boot and then run Command Prompt in order to run Chkdsk this way.

 Step one: Go to the Start Menu once you've successfully booted your machine and search for the 'run' application.

 Step two: Enter 'cmd' into the box and search.

 Step three: When the Command Prompt window appears, you only need to type 'chkdsk' to begin the scanning process.